wiseman-timelord/NConvert-Batch/README.md

 Status: Updating to, fix and enhance, now; critical error found.

 ## Description:
-Its a Python Gradio interface for converting ANY image format to ANY imgage format, even rare ones like `.pspimage`, all made possible through `NConvert` binary command line tool.
+Its a Python Gradio interface for converting ANY image format to ANY imgage format, even rare ones like .pspimage, all made possible through NConvert binary command line tool.
 The program provides a user-friendly menu to set the source folder, input file format, and desired output format.
-The scripts ensures efficient and seamless conversion and management of image files, making it a practical tool for users needing to process multiple `.pspimage` into a common format such as `.jpg`.
+The scripts ensures efficient and seamless conversion and management of image files, making it a practical tool for users needing to process multiple common format such as `.jpg`, `.bmp`, `.png`, etc, and also less common formats such as`.pspimage`, and vice versa.

 ## Features:
 - **Multiple Formats**: The Gradio interface limited to 10, but they can be edited in the `.py` script.